kozmaadrian/mhast-demo/tools/forms/libs/form-ui/README.md

 1) Delegated click handler in `features/navigation.js` catches clicks on `.form-ui-nav-item.form-ui-nav-item-add`.
 2) It derives the schema path from `data-group-id` (`form-optional-…`) and resolves the corresponding node from the root schema.
-3) `FormGenerator.onActivateOptionalGroup(path, schemaNode)` is called:
+3) `FormGenerator.commandActivateOptional(path)` (central command) is used to activate and seed data:
    - Adds `path` to `activeOptionalGroups`.
-   - Seeds `data` at the path with a base value derived from the node type:
+   - Seeds `data` at that path based on type:
-     - Object → a base object tree under that path.
-When `renderAllGroups` is true, all nested optional objects and arrays are present; arrays are initialized as `[]`.
+     - Object → base object tree (arrays initialized to `[]`).
+Optional nested objects are omitted unless required or already present in data.
+This applies even when `renderAllGroups` is true for children inside array items.
-     - Array → `[]` (empty array); the UI will immediately add the first item if the property is an array of objects.
+     - Array → initializes `[]`.
+For arrays-of-objects, if the array is empty, the first item is auto-added (data-first) using a default object that includes primitives/arrays and required nested objects only.
-   - Emits the updated `data` to subscribers.
-   - Calls `rebuildBody()` which clears and rebuilds the form body inline, remaps groups/fields, restores data values, revalidates, and regenerates the navigation.
+   - Emits updated `data`, rebuilds the form body (`rebuildBody()`), regenerates navigation, and validates.
-4) If the activated node is an array-of-objects, the handler emulates one click on the array’s “add item” control to pre-create the first item.
+4) Navigation then scrolls to the activated group or the first array item.
-5) Finally, navigation is regenerated, validation runs on the next frame to mark required fields, and the UI scrolls to the newly created group.

 ### Rendering strategy: renderAllGroups